guitmz/n26/README.md

 - macOS: Available via Homebrew.
 Just run `brew install guitmz/n26/n26`
 - Linux: You can manually build this project or download a binary release.

-You can also install with `go get -u github.com/guitmz/n26/cmd/n26` (make sure you have your Go env setup correctly)
+You can also install with `go get -u github.com/guitmz/n26/cmd/n26` (make sure you have your Go env setup correctly).

+# Docker
+A Dockerfile is also provided and the prebuilt image is available for pulling: `docker pull guitmz/n26`

 # Usage
 ```